ZeraVision/zera-go-sdk/README.md

 # ZERA Network Go SDK

-**Note:** [BETA Library Development -- First release version April 2025.
+**Note:** [BETA Library Development -- First release version June 2025.
 All functions may not work as expected]

 This **ZERA Network Go SDK** is a powerful library for developers building on the ZERA Network.
 It is purpose-built to simplify and accelerate development by providing clean, well-documented, and reliable access to the ZERA Network’s core infrastructure.
 This SDK serves as the foundation for a wide range of platforms, services, and high-volume transaction systems operating within the ZERA ecosystem.